upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 # Special Form and Item Exclusions for CFRU/DPE

-Status: design and diagnosis only.
-This note documents the intended Mega, Gigantamax, regional-form, evolutionary relative, and mirrored item-exclusion semantics for CFRU/DPE Gen9 BPRE.
-It does not change randomizer behavior, writer behavior, settings serialization, or ROM data.
+Status: settings/serialization preparation is present for the intended Mega, Gigantamax, regional-form, evolutionary relative, and mirrored item-exclusion semantics for CFRU/DPE Gen9 BPRE.
+Pool filtering, GUI controls, and ROM-facing behavior remain follow-up work.

 Codex did not run, copy, generate, modify, or inspect ROMs for this note.